pelednoam/flying-whiskers/README.md

 - Beautiful sky background with drifting clouds
 - Score tracking system
 - Multiple control options (keyboard, mouse, touch)
-- Meow sound effects when catching sardines
+- Playful background music and meow sound effects
 - Responsive design that works on all devices
+- Smart sardine AI that tries to escape when the cat gets close

 ## How to Play